Vulnerable Republicans avoid criticizing Trump after admission to Woodward about downplaying virus - KESQ

 In some cases, the Republican senators themselves have underplayed or underestimated the crisis.
 At a recent Iowa event, Ernst told an attendee that she was also “so skeptical” of the number of Covid-19 cases and deaths, according to the Waterloo-Cedar Falls Courier.
 (She later walked back those remarks.)
 And in April, Graham said on Fox that he thought the United States would be able to contain the virus from claiming more than 100,000 deaths.

-There have been over 6.3 million cases of coronavirus in the US and over 191,000 deaths, according to the latest Johns Hopkins tally.
+There have been more than 6.3 million cases of coronavirus in the US and more than 191,000 deaths, according to the latest Johns Hopkins tally.

+While some top Republicans, like Senate Majority Leader Mitch McConnell, defended Trump’s handling of the pandemic, a couple were sharply critical.

+Sen. Lisa Murkowski, an Alaska Republican who previously said she’s “struggling” with whether to vote for Trump, said Thursday that some of the President’s comments are “very, very, very concerning.”

-Overall, vulnerable Republican senators have praised Trump’s handling of the pandemic.
+Overall, a number of Republican senators facing reelection have praised Trump’s handling of the pandemic.
 Tillis said the President made the “right call” in his response, praising him for imposing travel restrictions from China in February and boosting the number of ventilators to aid those suffering from Covid-19.

 Graham said that “it became clear that the human transmission was greater than originally thought.”
 He noted that Dr. Anthony Fauci, the nation’s top infectious disease expert, said on February 29 that there was “no need” for people to change their lifestyles “at this moment.”
 (Fauci also warned then on the Today show about the threat of “community spread” from the coronavirus and cautioned that the risk level “could change.”)